Sam Stein belongs to the generation of political reporters who came of age after the old newsroom hierarchies had already cracked.

 The work is rapid, omnivorous, and relentlessly tied to daily power.
 It risks superficiality.
 It also provides much of the first draft from which later analysis, accountability, and historical memory are built.
 Stein's contribution has been to keep that first-draft machinery moving while trying to make the machinery itself smarter.

-That is a real editorial skill.
+That is an editorial skill.